DolphDev/pynationstates/Documentation/shards.md

 Shards
 ---

-While most shards can be adequately represented via string, some Shards/Requests require more advanced setup.
+While most shards can be adequately represented via a string, some Shards/Requests require more advanced setup.

-For example the Shard `"dispatchlist"` which require "tags", pratically parameters to a paticular shard.
+For example the Shard `"dispatchlist"` which require additional parameters for more advanced requests.

-The shard method was created to prevent `nationstates.Api()` calls like this:
+The Shard object was created to prevent `nationstates.Api()` calls like this:

     nationstates.Api("world", shard=["dispatchlist;dispatchcategory=Factbook:History;dispatchsort=best"])

 This is not viable, since it is a complex mess, and breaks the dynamic nature of the nationstates module.
-It also would also break the parsing code.
+It also will also cause an error on nationstates end due to the parameters being in the middle of a request (They must be at the end).

 The Equivelant of the above code using the Shard object is: